lukahabus/open-data-assistant/memory-bank/progress.md

 ## What's Left to Build / Refine

+-   **Evaluate Broader Query Results:** Assess the quality and relevance of the larger number of datasets returned due to the updated SPARQL generation prompt.
+Ensure the agent's synthesis handles multiple results effectively.
--   **Timeout Evaluation & Tuning:** Monitor the impact of the 5-second timeouts.
-Increase if they prove too restrictive for reliable operation.
+-   **Timeout Evaluation & Tuning:** Monitor the impact of the 5-second timeouts, especially now that queries might aim for more results (potentially slightly longer execution).
+Increase if necessary.
 -   **Testing & Evaluation:** Conduct more extensive testing with diverse and challenging queries to evaluate the reliability and accuracy of the agent's SPARQL generation, tool usage, error handling, and final synthesis.
 Use logs for analysis.
--   **Prompt Engineering:** Refine the agent's system prompt and potentially the prompt within `generate_sparql_tool` based on testing outcomes to improve reasoning, error recovery, and result quality.
+-   **Prompt Engineering:** Further refine the agent's system prompt and potentially the prompt within `generate_sparql_tool` based on testing outcomes to improve reasoning, error recovery, and result quality, especially concerning the handling of multiple datasets.
 -   **Error Handling Robustness:** Further improve the agent's ability (via prompt refinement) to handle and recover from various tool errors or unexpected SPARQL results.
 -   **Learning from Logs (Active):** Potentially implement mechanisms for the agent to ingest and learn from past interactions recorded in the logs (e.g., to improve SPARQL generation based on past successes/failures).
 -   **Output Formatting:** Improve the final output format beyond the agent's text response for better end-user readability (potentially as part of a UI layer).